JoshuaHartz/Intro-to-Wireshark/README.md

 This is the main menu.
 It will show you recently opened pcaps and your availiable active connections you can start capturing on.
 Under that there are also extra resources given to you by Wireshark and collaborators.

+### Useful basic built in tools

+1. The statistics tab, more often than not you will find the answer you are looking for in the statistics tab, and if not you can find something that will help you get closer to the answer.
+The main features that I always use in the statistics tab are; Capture file properties, conversations, and endpoints.
+Capture file properties tells you basic information about the pcap.
+Conversations gies you detailed information about the types of conversations that happened and lets you choose what protocols to focus in on, very useful for analyzing captures that may contain a port scan.
+Endpoints is similar to conversations but it highlights each of the destinations.

 Here I made a quick tutorial of what you can do in wireshark using a past challenge I got right.
 Its not a complete wireshark rundown, that would take forever to do, but its a taste to what wireshark can do.

 [View the video](https://drive.google.com/file/d/17ShzioxyoGTobRnfBcyxO04YCm2mXzjh/view?usp=share_link)